Follow us on Instagram!

 Funding and Support

-The College of Nursing encourages students to seek out grants and scholarships to support global health learning experiences.
-We are happy to provide interested students with resources and support to seek out additional funding, as well assign them a support person from our multi-campus global health faculty support network.
-This faculty mentor is able to help an interested student learn more about our programs, fill out paperwork and applications, obtain necessary documents, and prepare for his or her global experience.
+able to help an interested student learn more about our programs, fill out paperwork and applications, obtain necessary documents, and prepare for his or her global experience.

-For questions or conversations about donating to the College’s Fund for International Programming, please contact the Dean of the College of Nursing at the address below.
+Montana State’s College of Nursing welcomes donations from alumni and friends of the university to help make our students’ dreams a reality.
+For questions or conversations about donating to the College’s Fund for International Programming, please contact the College of Nursing at the address below.

-International Coordinator for MSU College of Nursing
+International Coordinator for the Mark and Robyn Jones College of Nursing

 Inquiries about programs, applications, or partnerships may be addressed to: